 Personal life

 MacDonald is a practising Christian.
 He is married to his wife Michie MacDonald, from Ireland, and both live in Fort William which is within his constituency.
-Together have four adult sons.[26]
+Together they have four adult sons.[26]